smspillaz/sspilsbury-com-gatsby/content/blog/2021-12-07-vaccine-passport-incompatibility/index.md

-they are vaccinated, but then is not permitted to use a restaurant, use many public facilities or attend gatherings of more than 20 people, because their certificate of vaccination is not compatible with the scanning system and therefore they are "unvaccinated" (The restaurants association has since [clarified](https://www.mara.fi/ajankohtaista/jasenohjeet/kolmansista-maista-tulevien-matkailijoiden-koronatodistukset-kelpaavat-tuoreen-linjauksen-mukaan-koronapassiksi.html) that vaccination certificates from third countries are "fine", though it is unclear what their legal basis for making that statement was, given that the [relevant law](https://finlex.fi/fi/laki/ajantasa/2016/20161227) quite clearly states that only the EU certificate may be used).
+they are vaccinated, but then is not permitted to use a restaurant, use many public facilities or attend gatherings of more than 20 people, because their certificate of vaccination is not compatible with the scanning system and therefore they are "unvaccinated" (The restaurants association has since [clarified](https://www.mara.fi/ajankohtaista/jasenohjeet/kolmansista-maista-tulevien-matkailijoiden-koronatodistukset-kelpaavat-tuoreen-linjauksen-mukaan-koronapassiksi.html) to its own members that vaccination certificates from third countries are "fine", though it is unclear what their legal basis for making that statement was, given that the [relevant law](https://finlex.fi/fi/laki/ajantasa/2016/20161227#L6P58i) quite clearly states that only the EU certificate may be used).
 The same issue also exists in New South Wales in Australia, where only the NSW certificate is usable.